pgerber/sandboxed-tor-browser/README.md

      * Gtk Theme related directories.
      * The X11 AF_LOCAL socket.
      * The browser directory.
+     * The browser caches directory (read/write, might be removed).
      * The browser profile directory (read/write, extensions sub-dir read only).
      * The browser downloads directory (read/write)
      * A runtime directory.